Auxia/LeetCode-Solutions/Cracking_The_Coding_Interview/Arrays/Notes.md

 # Hash Tables
-Maps keys to values for highly efficient lookup.
+Map keys to values for highly efficient lookup.

 ## Simple Implementation
 Use an array of linked lists and a hash code function.
 To insert a key:
 1. Compute the hash code.
-Usually an int or long dtype.
+Usually an int or long datatype.
 Two different keys could have the same hash code.
 2. Map the hash code to an index in the array.
 E.g. `index = hash_code % array_length`.
 3. This index contains a linked list.
 Insert the key-value pair at the head of the list.
 This linked list is used in case of collisions (two keys having same hash code and hence the same index)